maseev/narwhal/README.md

 connectionPool.close();
 ```

-Performing a query to retrieve a particular entity:
+Performing a query to retrieve an entity:

 ```java
 Person person = connection.executeQuery("SELECT id, name FROM person WHERE id = ?", Person.class, 1);